GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - as per the [PageSpeed Insights](https://pagespeed.web.dev/) basic tests, almost all the pages / code:
     - are highly performant
     - follow Best Practices
-    - are AODA and SEO optimized
+    - are Accessibility (AODA in Ontario) and SEO optimized

 The `M3D` button, which stands for `Mobile 3D`, will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
  - Almost all viewers are currently available and should work fine on desktop devices as well